Multi-Objective Optimization for Sparse Deep Multi-Task Learning: Experiments

-We also evaluate how efficient a sparse model obtained with GrOWL is, compared to the original one, in generating the Pareto front for the main tasks.
-The results are presented in Appendix B.

-\paragraph{Cifar10Mnist dataset:} As expected, a significant gap in model sparsity leads to poor performance on the Cifar10Mnist dataset, since the two tasks are highly distinct and demand a somewhat robust model to effectively learn their shared representations.
-Therefore, during the first stage of the training phase, we consider a tolerance range of $10\%$ to $30\%$ for model sparsity.
+\paragraph{Cifar10Mnist dataset:} As expected, a significant gap in model sparsity leads to poor performance on the Cifar10Mnist dataset, since the two tasks are highly distinct and demand a somewhat robust model to learn their shared representations effectively.
+Therefore, during the first stage of the training phase, we consider $s_{l_{max}} = 30\%$ (maximum sparsity rate of a layer).
 For $\epsilon = 0$ (exact non-dominance), we get $35$ Pareto optimal points (case $k_0 \neq 0$), and obtain the best model performance of $77.65\%$ with $k = (10^{-2}, 0.8, 0.19) $.
-This results in a sparse model that ignores $29.31\%$ of the parameters of the original model, and which encourages parameter sharing $(PS = 1.37 > 1)$.
+This results in a sparse model that ignores $29.31\%$ of the original model's parameters and encourages parameter sharing $(PS = 1.37 > 1)$.
 Its compression rate is $CR = $1.94.
-Table 2 shows that MGDA sacrifices more performance on Task 1 (CIFAR-10) in favor of Task 2 (MNIST).
+Table 1 shows that MGDA sacrifices more performance on Task 1 (CIFAR-10) in favor of Task 2 (MNIST).
 Although it excels in MNIST digit classification, this advantage is achieved at the expense of overall performance, unlike our method (with sparsity), which exhibits superior performance across the tasks.
-Similar to the scenario with MultiMNIST, the results obtained on Cifar10Mnist demonstrate that, across all methods, our proposed MDMTN model architecture consistently outperforms the HPS architecture.
+Similar to the scenario with MultiMNIST, the results obtained on Cifar10Mnist demonstrate that, across all methods, our proposed MDMTN model architecture consistently outperforms the HPS, KDMTL, and MTAN architectures.
 Notably, the performance improvement is even more significant in this case.

 Since the model sparsity tolerance range is small, we do not study a 3D Pareto front for this problem.
 We show the 2D projection of the obtained Pareto optimal points in Figure \ref{fig:sparsitySTUDY_CM}.
 Each of the $35$ preference vectors produces a model with a sparsity rate of about $29\%$, and their performances vary between $74.46\%$ and $77.65\%$.

 When we discard the sparsity objective function, we get models with performance in the range of $75.69\% - 77.22\%$.
 Therefore, when dealing with significantly dissimilar tasks, the effect of sparsity on model performance could display randomness, although it holds the potential for improvement.
 We intend to further investigate this aspect in our upcoming research endeavors.